-Use the IP Address Exemptions column to add IP address filters to a threat exception.
-If IP addresses are added to a threat exception, the threat exception action for that signature will only be taken over the rule's action if the signature is triggered by a session having either the source or destination IP matching an IP in the exception.
+Use IP Address Exemptions to add IP address filters to a threat exception.
+If IP addresses are added to a threat exception, the threat exception action for that signature overrides the action for a rule only when the signature is triggered by a session with a source or destination IP address that matches an IP address in the exception.
 You can add up to 100 IP addresses per signature.
 With this option, you do not have to create a new policy rule and new vulnerability profile to create an exception for a specific IP address.

-Only create an exception if you are sure a signature identified as spyware is not a threat (false positive).
-If you believe you have discovered a false positive, open a support case with TAC so Palo Alto Networks can analyze and fix the incorrectly identified signature.
-When the issue is resolved, remove the exception from the profile immediately.
+Create an exception only if you are sure that a signature identified as spyware is not a threat (it is a false positive).
+If you believe you discovered a false positive, open a support case with TAC so Palo Alto Networks can analyze and fix the incorrectly identified signature.
+As soon as the issue is resolved, remove the exception from the profile.

-Addand select the External Dynamic List of type Domain that you had created.
+Adda new list and select the External Dynamic List of type Domain that you created.
 To create a new list, see Objects > External Dynamic Lists.